Saudi Arabia profile - Media

 Newspapers are created by royal decree.
 There are more than a dozen dailies.
 Pan-Arab papers, subject to censorship, are available.
 On sensitive stories, newspapers tend to follow the editorial lead of the state-run news agency.

-There were 13 million internet users by December 2011 (Internetworldstats.com).
+There were 17.4 million internet users by 2014 (Internetlivestats.com).
 The authorities openly acknowledge that widespread filtering takes place.
 It targets "pornographic", Islam-related, human rights and political sites.

 Saudi Arabia is one of the largest social media markets in the Middle East.
 The popularity of social media has been boosted by the high rate of smartphone ownership.

-With 1.9 million users, Saudi Arabia accounts for over half of all active Twitter users in the Arab region, according to a Dubai School of Government report (2013).
+With 2.4 million users, Saudi Arabia is home to more than 40% of all active Twitter users in the Arab region, says the Dubai School of Government (2014).
 Among the top Twitter users are clerics and members of the royal family.